Autumn call is now closed – thank you to all who applied!

 • Yes!
 We have many potential partner companies that are interested in collaboration.
 Interest for collaboration with a company can be taken into account during the review process; detailed discussion with companies and possible agreements will be made after a candidate is accepted into the doctoral program.

-• We are looking to recruit 100 new PhD students in two calls.
-Positions will be divided between the ten partner universities based on the supervision capacity:
+• In the autumn call, we are looking to recruit 23 new PhD students.
+Overall, there are 100 new student recruited in the AI-DOC program.
+Positions are divided between the ten partner universities based on the supervision capacity.
+Positions in the autumn call:

 • All our positions are fully funded.
 All universities follow the General Collective Agreement for Universities, and the terms of employment are determined in accordance with the collective agreement.
 All employees have access to the occupational health care services and are covered by the Finnish national health insurance system.